 6. More Lightweight Web Applications

 In older versions of the framework, there was a popular issue reported by the developer community about too large bundle size that impedes the fast loading of applications.
-The Angular creators confront this issue in newer versions by improving them with:
+The Angular creators confront this issue in newer versions with the following improvements:

 - Ivy Renderer.
 A renderer is an engine that takes the instructions written by a developer and translates them for DOM – a web page interface that helps control page content, structure, and styles.
-The Ivy renderer allows making smaller bundles to speed up the application, and other features depending on the app.
+The Ivy renderer allows making smaller bundles to speed up the application.

 7. Efficient Problem-Solving Patterns